 Our Learning Mentors oversee the well-being, attendance and academic progress of all PP students across the College.
 All PP students are entitled to support and we now look at deploying the Learning Mentors depending on need.
 Students who are underachieving in three or more subjects receive intensive support from Learning Mentors whilst classroom staff support those underachieving in two or less.
 Those students with fewer concerns or who are over-achieving are still entitled to any drop-in and support they would like.

-Our Higher Level Teaching Assistants in Literacy and Numeracy provide specific support for those students at a 3/4 borderline at GCSE English or Maths and who were provided with catch-up support in KS3.
+Our Higher Level Teaching Assistants in Literacy and Numeracy and Maths Teacher provide specific support for those students at a 3/4 borderline at GCSE English or Maths and who were provided with catch-up support in KS3.

 FAMILY SUPPORT WORKER

 We also employ a Family Support Worker (FSW) to support students and their families facing significant issues in accessing education.
 Home visits, counselling and support are among the strategies used by the FSW to ensure students in need have access to agencies, support and guidance.
 The FSW, for example, has been working closely with a number of families to support with home-issues that were affecting attendance.

 We employ a School Counsellor who supports our PP students who require counselling from time to time, in liason with our Inclusion and Pastoral teams.

 OTHER SERVICES OFFERED BY THE LEARNING MENTOR TEAM